The Power of Social Norms: How Initial Responses to Toxicity Shape Conversations on Twitter: Methodology

-\textbf{Dependent Variables} To understand the bystander effect in Twitter conversations, we defined the following dependent variables: (1)~\emph{unique\_users\_non\_toxic}: the total number of unique users who posted non-toxic comments after the first toxic comment in the conversation thread.
+\textbf{Dependent Variables:} To test our hypotheses, we defined the following dependent variables: (1)~\emph{unique\_users\_non\_toxic}: the total number of unique users who posted non-toxic comments after the first toxic reply in the conversation thread.
 We focus only on the single conversation thread that emerged from the first toxic reply, as circled in orange in Figure~\ref{fig:twittergraph}.
-We did not use the chronological ordering of all tweets in the conversation because we would capture users involved in other conversation threads even though they were not related to the first toxic comment in the conversation.
+We did not use the chronological ordering of all tweets in the conversation because we would capture users involved in other conversation threads, even though they were not related to the first toxic comment.
 (2)~\emph{remaining\_toxicity}: the ratio of all toxic replies that occurred in the conversation thread after the first toxic reply and the total number of replies in the thread.
-Note that this calculation excludes the~\emph{reply\_toxicity} and it is surrounded by the purple rectangle in Figure~\ref{fig:twittergraph}.
+Note that this calculation excludes the~\emph{reply\_toxicity}, and it is surrounded by the purple rectangle in Figure~\ref{fig:twittergraph}.